1. Get the right size

 2. Get the right length

 Most watch straps come in a standard length that will fit most wrists.
 If your wrists are very big or very small, you might want to consider getting or shorter or longer strap.
-Measure the size of your wrist with a sewing tape measure or wrap a piece of paper around your wrist and then lay it flat and measure it.
+Measure the size of your wrist with a soft tape measure or wrap a piece of paper around your wrist and then lay it flat and measure it.

 Watch straps lengths are commonly measured in millimeters, just like the width.
 Websites that cater to Americans will sometimes show sizes in inches instead.
 You’ll also commonly see two sizes mentioned right next to each other, for example, 120/75mm.
 These measurements are for each half of the watch band that you’re buying.
 The smaller size is usually the buckle end, while the longer size is the is the end with the holes punched along it.